On the Internal Topological Structure of Plane Regions: Further Discussion and Related Works

 \subsection{Generalization by Dropping}

 Map generalization is a very important technique used in cartography and GISs. \cite{EgenhoferCF94} introduced a generalization method for simple regions with holes.
-For a simple region with holes $A=(a_0;a_1,\cdots,a_k)$, we obtain its generalized region $\widehat{A}$ by dropping all its holes.
+For a simple region with holes $A=(a_0;a_1,\cdots,a_k)$, we obtain its envelope $a_0$ by dropping all its holes.
 In this section, we extend this idea to produce representations of bounded regions at multiple levels of detail.

 Suppose $A$ is a bounded semi-algebraic region.
-We obtain its generalized region $\widehat{A}$ by merging all its bounded components.
-Combined with qualitative size information \cite{GereviniR02}, we could also obtain less complicated regions by dropping \emph{some} small components, together with their holes, from a bounded semi-algebraic region.
+We obtain its envelope by merging all its bounded components.
+Combined with qualitative size information \citep{GereviniR02}, we can also obtain less complicated regions by dropping \emph{some} small components, together with their holes, from a bounded semi-algebraic region.